diegopalencia-research/ad-quality-evaluation-framework/PAPER.md

 Decision Intelligence (DI) represents an emerging discipline that bridges data science, artificial intelligence, and decision theory to improve organizational and individual decision-making.
 Pratt and Malcolm (2023), in their comprehensive handbook published by O'Reilly Media, define Decision Intelligence as "a step-by-step method for integrating technology into decisions that bridge from actions to desired outcomes" (p.
 1).
 The discipline addresses three widespread problems in data-driven environments: how decision makers can use data and technology to ensure desired outcomes, how technology teams can communicate effectively with decision makers, and how organizations can assess and improve decisions over time.

-The core methodology involves causal decision diagrams (CDDs)—visual representations that map the relationships between decisions, actions, outcomes, and external factors.
+The core methodology involves causal decision diagrams (CDDs) visual representations that map the relationships between decisions, actions, outcomes, and external factors.
 By making the decision structure explicit, DI enables stakeholders to identify leverage points, test assumptions, and reduce uncertainty before committing resources.
 Pratt and Malcolm (2023) emphasize that DI systems should operate in an advisory, human in the loop capacity rather than replacing human judgment.
 This principle is directly applicable to AI-powered advertising evaluation, where automated systems generate and serve advertisements but human evaluators must assess whether those advertisements genuinely serve user needs.

 The DJPR9.0 framework adapts Decision Intelligence principles to the specific context of search advertisement evaluation.
 It treats each evaluation task as a decision problem: given a query, an advertisement, and a landing page, what is the optimal judgment regarding quality, and what evidence supports that judgment?
-The framework's four phase cycle—Observe, Analyze, Interpret, Recommend—operationalizes the DI principle that decisions should be evidence-based, structurally transparent, and subject to retrospective improvement.
+The framework's four phase cycle (Observe, Analyze, Interpret, Recommend) operationalizes the DI principle that decisions should be evidence-based, structurally transparent, and subject to retrospective improvement.

 ### 2.4 Ad Relevance Evaluation Frameworks

 Academic research on advertisement relevance has evolved from simple keyword matching to multidimensional assessment models.
 The foundational principle, established in information retrieval research, holds that relevance is not an intrinsic property of a document or advertisement but rather a relationship between an information object and a user's information need (Rose & Levinson, 2004).
 In the sponsored search context, this means that ad relevance must be evaluated relative to query intent rather than in absolute terms.

-Jansen and Schuster (2011) demonstrated that the buying funnel model—mapping queries to stages of awareness, interest, consideration, decision, and retention—provides a useful framework for assessing whether advertisements address the appropriate stage of user intent.
+Jansen and Schuster (2011) demonstrated that the buying funnel model (mapping queries to stages of awareness, interest, consideration, decision, and retention) provides a useful framework for assessing whether advertisements address the appropriate stage of user intent.
 An advertisement that promotes a free whitepaper may be highly relevant for an informational query but irrelevant for a transactional query seeking immediate purchase.
 This stage specific evaluation criterion has been incorporated into the DJPR9.0 scoring rubric as the "Intent Match" dimension.

 Industry practice has converged on a set of best practices for ad relevance that complement academic frameworks.
 Google (2024) recommends including keywords in advertisement headlines, ensuring that ad copy directly addresses the user's apparent need, and creating multiple ad variations to test relevance hypotheses.
 The DJPR9.0 framework integrates these practical guidelines with theoretical intent classification to produce evaluations that are both academically grounded and operationally actionable.